 4 Types of Mobile Coupons to Use in Your SMS Marketing Campaigns

 Offering mobile coupons to your SMS marketing program subscribers is a great way to encourage them to make a purchase.
 The important thing is to find a coupon that entices them to take action.
-If you are stuck for ideas, try one of the following four common mobile coupon options.

 1. Free Gift